coralogix/telemetry-shippers/otel-integration/k8s-helm/README.md

   --render-subchart-notes -f values-crd-override.yaml
 ```

+### Enabling scraping of Prometheus custom resources (`ServiceMonitor` and `PodMonitor`)

+If you're leveraging the Prometheus Operator custom resources (`ServiceMonitor` and `PodMonitor`) and you would like to keep using them with the OpenTelemetry collector, you can enable the scraping of these resources by a special, optional component called target allocator.
+This feature is disabled by default and can be enabled by setting the `opentelemetry-agent.targetAllocator.enabled` value to `true` in the `values.yaml` file.

+If enabled, the target allocator will be deployed as a separate deployment in the same namespace as the collector.
+It will be responsible for allocating targets for the agent collector on each node, to scrape targets that reside on the given node (a form of simple sharding).

+For more details on Prometheus custom resources and target allocator see the documentation [here](https://github.com/open-telemetry/opentelemetry-operator/tree/main/cmd/otel-allocator#discovery-of-prometheus-custom-resources).

 ### Installing the chart on clusters with mixed operating systems (Linux and Windows)

 Installing `otel-integration` is also possible on clusters that support running Windows workloads on Windows node alongside Linux nodes (such as [EKS](https://docs.aws.amazon.com/eks/latest/userguide/windows-support.html), [AKS](https://learn.microsoft.com/en-us/azure/aks/windows-faq?tabs=azure-cli) or [GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster-windows)).
 The collector will be installed on Linux nodes, as these components are supported only on Linux operating systems.
 Conversely, the agent will be installed on both Linux and Windows nodes as a daemonset, in order to collect metrics for both operating systems.
 In order to do so, the chart needs to be installed with few adjustments.